CMeeg/remix-aca/README.md

 * In GitHub Actions: as an [Environment variable](#add-environment-variables) in the target Environment (e.g. `production`)
 * In Azure DevOps: as a [Variable in the Variable group](#create-a-variable-group-for-your-environment) for the target Environment (e.g. `production`)

-You will then need to:
+You will then need to provision your infrastructure to add the domain name to your container app:

 * When running `azd` locally
   * Run `azd provision`
 * When running `azd` in a pipeline
   * Run the pipeline

-💡 When you add a custom domain name a redirect rule is automatically added so that if you attempt to navigate to the default domain of the Container App there will be a permanent redirect to the custom domain name - this redirect is configured in `./server/redirect.js`.
-The [`getAbsoluteUrl`](#azure-cdn) function provided by this template will also use the custom domain name you have set rather than the default domain of the Container App.
+> Ideally we would add the domain name and SSL certificate at the same time and automate it through Bicep, but unfortunately Azure makes this difficult to do because it doesn't allow you to create a managed certificate for a domain name that hasn't been added to the Container App, but you can't add a domain name binding without an SSL certificate.
+So the method documented here adds the domain name without a binding first, which allows the managed certificate and binding to be created in the next step.
+Hopefully [issues with managed certificates](https://github.com/microsoft/azure-container-apps/issues/607) will be addressed in future to allow for automation of this process.

 ### Add a free managed certificate for your custom domain